dwolfe884/dwolfe884.github.io/_posts/2021-08-17-Absolute_Dice.md

 ![Seg Fault](/images/dice/segfault.PNG)

 We were getting a segmentation fault after 32 guesses!
 This made so much sense after what I had just learned about from that index out of bounds line in Ghidra.
-The max number from the line ```guess[0] % 0x21 + 5``` is 37 and it occurse when the number of guesses (guess[0]) equals 32.
+The max number from the line ```guess[0] % 0x21 + 5``` is 37 and it occurs when the number of guesses (guess[0]) equals 32.

 Knowing this I started running gdb and giving it 31 random guesses and then stopping for deeper analysis on guess 32 to see why exactly this fault was occuring.
 From the above screenshot we are able to see that the fault is occuring inside of the ```fread()``` function.
 So, on guess 32 I gave it the string ```123456``` and jumped to the code where it tries to open ```/dev/urandom``` and read in data.